dukei/git-auto-update/README.md

  * @param token: If using a private reporisitory a token can be provided for access._mat-animation-noopable
  * @param version: Current version.
 Just to compare with remote version.
  * @param useMaster: If you want to directly use the source files instead of compiled ones.
+ * @param output Supresses or enables the output.
  * @param regex: { windowsRegex, linuxRegex, macRegex } as in regex or string form to match the releases with the current operating system._mat-animation-noopable
  * @param updatePath: BY DEFAULT IT WILL OVERWRITE ROOT FOLDER!!!
 Where will this update will be extracted?